MrYsLab/python_banyan/docs/example8.md

 The Ubuntu computer will run bls and the backplane.
 Its IP address is 192.168.2.190

 The Windows 10 computer will run blc and the client.
-Its IP address is 192.168.180
+Its IP address is 192.168.2.180

 The Raspberry Pi computer will run blc and the server.
-Its IP address is 192.168.189
+Its IP address is 192.168.2.189

 All we need to do is install the components on their respective computers and modify the launch configuration file.
 Then we start bls, in the case of this example, on the Ubuntu computer and blc on the remote computers, Windows 10, and the Raspberry Pi.

-**NOTE:** The configuration file only resides on the computer that runs ***bls***.
+__NOTE:__ The configuration file only resides on the computer that runs ***bls***.
 It will send all the launch information to the remote computers.
 The remote computers will then manage the applications, including auto-restart if specified.